DAXweb/allenheath-qumixer-python/README.md

 Note: this a fast and raw implementation.
 It's not so much refactored and probably there are bugs.
 Anyway..in my test it work well.

+Note2:
+Change the ip address of your mixer in the code.

+Command:
+python3 main.py